Sending a Survey via Text Message

 In the Design Survey section, you can change your survey language.
 The opt out text is automatically translated to this language, but you need to provide your own translations for your survey title, questions, and answers.

 Don't share personal information other than your company name

 Don’t include any personal information, for example people’s names or other information that identifies a person or business, other than your company name.
 If you include personal information in the text message and receive a Right to be Forgotten request, you may have to delete the entire collector and all responses it collected in order to fulfill the request.

 Update the collector options to control the survey taking experience or add restrictions to the survey.
 If your team uses a custom subdomain, it isn't supported when using the Text Message collector.

+Recipients need to have a US or UK phone number.
 There are a couple ways to add recipients to your text message:

 Any new phone numbers you enter or import are saved in Contacts.
 You can add up to 1,000 recipients per text message.
 To send more text messages, create multiple collectors for the same survey.